mander39/Assignment-3-Website-Smash/README.md

   * Divisions field champions in the finals (ex - This year the Patriots represented the AFC East)
   * Teams can win championships
 * Each ladder step of the US Sport hierarchy has associated history.
+* Each ladder step has teams, except for teams themselves, which have players
 * Each ladder step of the US Sport hierarchy has an example on the website.
   * The NFL, MLB, and NBA are examples of American pro leagues
   * The AFC is an example of a divison of one such league, and has its own subdivisions